Undergraduate Degree Students

-Students must observe registration procedures and complete registration on the dates posted (see Important Dates ) in the catalog or on the Columbia State Web page.
+Students must observe registration procedures and complete registration on the dates posted (see Important Dates ) in the catalog or on the Columbia State website.
 Students who register after the official registration period must pay a late registration fee.
 Registration following the period established as the last date to register and last day to add a class (adjustment period) is permitted only in exceptional cases and requires the approval of the instructor, curricular coordinator or the division dean.
 Students are not officially enrolled until all registration requirements are completed and all fees are paid.

 Change of Registration Status

 Students are advised to carefully read the following regulations and procedures applicable to drop, add or withdrawal.
 Registration for courses implies that the student has entered into a contract to complete each course's requirements.
 Should conditions make it necessary for the student to leave any class or leave the College completely, the student must officially change his or her registration status.
-Failure to do so will result in a failing grade, "F," on the student's permanent record.
+Failure to do so will result in a failing grade, "F" or "FA" on the student's permanent record.
 The "Dropping a Class" and "Adding a Class" procedures apply when a student wishes to change one or more class(s).
 If the student wishes to drop all classes, the "withdrawal" procedure applies.
 A student who only informs an instructor that he or she can no longer attend class without also completing the required procedure has not officially dropped or withdrawn.

 Cancellation of Scheduled Classes